 Did what?
 We created Book Bums; a coffee shop, restaurant, lending library, and learning center– all with an absolute commitment to promoting literacy and positively impacting families in our community.
 Okay, so you can look around and see the coffee shop and dining area.
 You can even see the lending library.
 What you can’t see is a holistic approach to childhood education.
-We hive kids the tools they need to succeed in the critical first years of formal education, and we help parents confidently assume their roles as their children’s most important teachers.
+We give kids the tools they need to succeed in the critical first years of formal education, and we help parents to confidently assume their roles as their children’s most important teachers.
 Our methods are research driven and proven effective.

 As a reading intervention specialist at Shawnee Elementary in 2006, I asked every 5th and 6th grade student in our school, “Who reads with you?”
 The responses to that question were quite telling.
-Every student who stated that one or both parents read with them on a regular basis not only required no reading support (their skills were very strong), but they loved reading!
-I began asking myself, ”How can I get the parents of the students I work with (low reading skills) to read with them?”
+Every student who stated that one or both parents read with them on a regular basis not only required no reading support (their skills were very strong), but they loved reading.
+I began asking myself, ”How can I get the parents of the students with whom I work (low reading skills) to read with them?”

 This question led me, the founder of Book Bums, to the most current research about equipping and inspiring parents to take the lead in their children‘s reading and writing lives.

-With the firm belief that we are called to invest in others, I began dreaming about Book Bums, and how our family might go about creating a place where reading is fun, and where parents could learn how to most effectively support their children as readers and truly enjoy doing so.
+With the firm belief that we are called to invest in others, I began dreaming about Book Bums and how our family might go about creating a place where reading is fun and where parents could learn how to most effectively support their children as readers- and truly enjoy doing so.
 My husband agreed to share in making the dream a reality, and he has come alongside me as my business partner and the store manager at Book bums.